sethepeterson/codecap-ocr-lambda-function/README.md

 2. Create ZIP file of project folder **contents** (not the project folder itself).
 3. Sign up for an AWS account.
 4. Create S3 bucket.
-5. Upload ZIP file to S3 bucket ZIP file.
+5. Upload ZIP file to S3 bucket.
 6. Create Lambda function.
-7. Configure Lambda function:
+7. Configure Lambda function with the following settings:

 | Setting  | Value |
 | ------------- | ------------- |